Section 280G Cut-Back Clause Samples

 Section 280G Cut-Back.
 Notwithstanding anything in this Agreement to the contrary, if the Change of Control Agreement Amount provided for in this Agreement, together with any other payments which the Officer has the right to receive from Buyer, Buyer Bank, Seller, Seller Bank, or any corporation which is a member of an “affiliated group” (as defined in Code Section 1504(a), without regard to Code Section 1504(b)) of which Buyer, Buyer Bank, Seller, or Seller Bank is a member, would constitute an “excess parachute payment” (as defined in Code Section 280G(b)(2)), payments pursuant to this Agreement shall be reduced to the extent necessary to ensure that no portion of such payments will be subject to the excise tax imposed by Code Section 4999.
 It is hereby understood that the Change of Control Agreement Amount as determined under this Section 1.2 will be subject to further adjustment upon the consummation of the Merger.
 Any determination required under this Section 1.2 shall be made by Seller and Buyer and their respective tax advisors, whose determination shall be conclusive and binding upon the Officer, Seller, and Seller Bank, and it is hereby understood that such determination will follow the same methodology for calculating the Code Section 280G limitation in order to avoid an “excess parachute payment” as provided in Seller Bank Disclosure Schedule 3.18(f) to the Merger Agreement.

 Section 280G Cut-Back.
-Notwithstanding anything in this Agreement to the contrary, if any payments or benefits provided for in this Agreement, together with any other payments which the Executive has the right to receive from the Company, the Bank, Seller, Chicopee Savings Bank, or any corporation which is a member of an “affiliated group” (as defined in Code Section 1504(a), without regard to Code Section 1504(b)) of which Company, the Bank, Seller, or Chicopee Savings Bank is a member, would constitute an “excess parachute payment” (as defined in Code Section 280G(b)(2)), payments pursuant to this Agreement shall be reduced to the extent necessary to ensure that no portion of such payments will be subject to the excise tax imposed by Code Section 4999.
-Any determination required under this section 33 shall be made by the Company and its tax advisors, whose determination shall be conclusive and binding upon the Executive.
+Notwithstanding anything in this Agreement to the contrary, if the Cash Payment contained in Section 2 of this Agreement provided for in this Agreement, together with any other payments which the Executive has the right to receive from ESSA, ESSA Bank, and the Company, or any corporation which is a member of an “affiliated group” (as defined in IRC Section 1504(a), without regard to IRC Section 1504(b)) of which ESSA, ESSA Bank, and the Company is a member, would constitute an “excess parachute payment” (as defined in IRC Section 280G(b)(2)), payments pursuant to this Agreement shall be reduced to the extent necessary to ensure that no portion of such payments will be subject to the excise tax imposed by IRC Section 4999.
+Any determination required under this Section 6 shall be made by ESSA, ESSA Bank, and the Company and their respective tax advisors, whose determination shall be conclusive and binding upon the Executive.

 Section 280G Cut-Back.
 Notwithstanding anything in this Agreement to the contrary, in no event shall any payments be made or benefits provided under this Agreement which, when combined with all other payments and benefits to the Executive, would render any such payment or benefit nondeductible under Section 280G of the Code or trigger an excise tax under Section 4999 of the Code.
 In such event, the payments and/or benefits to be provided under this Agreement shall be reduced to the maximum amount which can be deducted under Section 280G of the Code.